 curriculum to provide persuasive advantage to a particular religious

 doctrine that rejects the factual basis of evolution in its entirety.
 Thus,

 the Act is designed either to promote the theory of creation science that

 embodies a particular religious tenet or to prohibit the teaching of a

 scientific theory disfavored by certain religious sects.
 In either case, the

-Act violates the First Amendment."
+Act is seen by courts to violate the First Amendment."

 More recent developments